What’s the best way to get rid of bad habits?

 When your drinking has devolved into the realm of addiction, it is no longer just a bad habit to be replaced.
 It’s more serious than that and you need to approach it as such.

-If you find yourself physically or mentally sick from not drinking alcohol, you’ll need to consider counseling, AA or Refuge Recovery (or similar program), and maybe even in or out-patient rehab.
+If you find yourself physically or mentally sick from not drinking alcohol, you’ll need to consider counseling, group program like AA (or other similar programs), and maybe even in or out-patient rehab.

 Changing habit loops is not an EASY endeavor, even if the process seems simple enough.
 You still have to contend with that pesky inner voice that wants to pull you back into the familiar, bad habit.
 You’ll still have work bestie Chelsea at your desk begging you to come to happy hour this week.